 We finally had time to take photos of my handmade Edwardian lace petticoat.
 I love how the petticoat turned out!
 Besides my Edwardian silk corset, it’s my favorite historical piece so far!
 Continue reading Edwardian Lace Petticoat

-Where I like to party in 2020! 😀 I’ll be updating the link up list from time to time so it’s up-to-date.
-Click on a button and it’ll open the link party in a new tab.
+Where I like to party in 2020! 😀 I’ll update the link party list from time to time so that the list is up-to-date.
+If you want to link up, click on a button and the link party opens in a new tab.
 Most of the link parties are for sewing, DIY crafts & recipes.
-And there are also year-long link-ups at the bottom of the page.
+But there are also year-long link-ups at the bottom of the page.
 Continue reading Link Party List 2020

 If you’ve ever wondered what underthings Victorian ladies and 1920s flappers wore, you’ve come to the right place.
 Find out more about the history of lingerie!